ykkim123/ykkim123.github.io/_posts/2020-08-23-Convolutional-Neural-Network.md

 <br>

-Note that we normalized data by 0.1307 and 0.3081, because MNIST dataset contains only black-and-white images; for colored ones, mean and variance vector of length 3 should be used.
+Note that we normalized data by 0.1307 and 0.3081, because MNIST dataset contains only black-and-white images; for colored ones, mean and standard deviation vector of length=3 should be used.

 Now, we can download MNIST dataset